brndnknn/playlist-lab/README.md

   - Set up a React (or other) frontend to collect user input and display playlists.
   - Integrate with the backend API to show feedback when tracks are added to playlists.

-### 5. Testing & Deployment
+### 6. Testing & Deployment
 - [ ] **Local Testing:**
-  - Test various prompt types to ensure the LLM processes them accurately.
+  - Test various prompt types to ensure Ollama processes them accurately.
   - Verify Spotify API calls work correctly under different scenarios.
 - [ ] **Continuous Integration:**
   - Set up basic CI pipelines (e.g., GitHub Actions) to run tests on each commit.